mlabs-haskell/plutus-simple-model/README.md

 You might be familiar with the notion of `TypedValidator` from the library `plutus-ledger` which comes from the repo `plutus-apps`.
 In practice `plutus-apps` is heavy-weight and often becomes obsolete.
-To mitigate its shortcomings in this library we stay at the plutus level.
+To mitigate it's shortcomings in this library we stay at the plutus level.
 We work with types that are supported by `plutus-ledger-api` and don't use higher-level types from `plutus-ledger`.

 Nonetheless it's great to have type-safety and watch out for which datums and redeemers are applied to specific validators.
-For that purpose the library `plutus-simple-model` uses lightweight wrappers to enforce types for datums and redeemers based on scripts.
+For that the library `plutus-simple-model` uses lightweight wrappers to enforce types for datums and redeemers based on scripts.
 They are defined in the module `Plutus.Model.Validator`.